-The Inmagic DB/Text for SQL Importer service must be running in order to perform imports.
-Whenever you make a configuration change, you must restart the service in order for your change to take effect.
+The Inmagic Importer service must be running in order to perform imports.

-To start or stop the Inmagic DB/Text for SQL Importer service:
+To start or stop the Inmagic Importer service:

-- 1. In the Windows Control Panel, open the Administrative Tools folder and double-click Services.
-(If you prefer, you can choose Start>Run and enter services.msc.) - 2.
-Right-click the Inmagic DB/Text for SQL Importer service. - 3.
+- 1. In the Windows Control Panel, open the Administrative Tools folder, and double-click Services.
+If you prefer, you can choose Start>Run and enter services.msc. - 2.
+Right-click the Inmagic PowerPack Importer service. - 3.
 Choose Start or Stop. - 4.
-By default, the Importer service is set to run Manually.
-If you want the service to start automatically whenever the system is rebooted, set the service Startup Type to Automatic. - 5.
-Close the Services and Control Panel windows.
+By default, the service is set to run Manually.
+If you want the service to start automatically whenever the system is rebooted, set the service Startup Type to Automatic. - Close the Services and Control Panel windows.